OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 fastqc diox_r_50000.fastq
 ```

-Wiew the data in your web browser.
-As you can see, there is significant Illumina adapater contamination in this data set.
+View the data in your web browser.
+As you can see, there is significant Illumina adapter contamination in this data set.

 ![trueseq contamination](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/trueseq_adapter_contamination.PNG)